near/docs/docs/validator/economics.md

 Validators must follow protocol by producing valid blocks and chunks.
 Deviating from protocol, like producing alternative blocks or chunks that commit to invalid state transitions, will get their stake slashed.

-Common issue among validators who are running mulitple nodes which have access to the same private key to sign two different blocks due to misconfiguration of their setup.
+A common issue among validators comes from running mulitple nodes which have access to the same private key.
+In case of misconfiguration, their setup can sign twice the same blocks.
 Therefore, as a validator, if you are running across different datacenters you must reliably maintain consistency.
 It is worth doing risk analysis on balancing consistency and availability.

 For more information on slashing, [see specification](https://nomicon.io/Economics/README.html#slashing).